Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 A Self Assessment tax return is essentially a declaration which shows a person’s untaxed income, expenses, and other costs.
 HMRC use the figures reported to calculate how much tax that person still owes.

-Generally only those who are self-employed or who have extra untaxed income coming in need to complete one.
+Generally only those who are self-employed or who have extra untaxed income need to complete one.
 For instance, the director of a limited company needs to complete a Company Tax Return for the company, but might also need to submit a Self Assessment return to declare any personal income that they take from the business which hasn’t already been taxed (normally in the form of dividends).

 Some income doesn’t need to be included in a Self Assessment tax return, such as any interest earned from an ISA.
 This is because it’s tax-free.